 Say, Mrs. Clinton straightened my life out.

-Where the women that she's helped.
+Where are the women that she's helped?

-She's one to be talking about experience.
+She's one to be talking about.

-This is she claims that she's worked the night shift too.
+This is she claims that she's worked the night shift, too.

 You pour coffee, fix hair, and work the night shift at the local hospital.